Genetic screening provides peace of mind for hopeful parents

 Genetic screening uses advanced laboratory methods to examine one or both partner’s genes, or the DNA instructions you inherited from your parents.
-Our Louisiana fertility center uses the Counsyl Foresight™ Carrier Screen, a comprehensive genetic test that combines more than 100 DNA tests into a single screen using a small sample of saliva or blood.
+Our Louisiana fertility center uses the Myriad Foresight™ Carrier Screen, a comprehensive genetic test that screens for more than 175 serious, clinically-actionable, and prevalent conditions into a single test using a small sample of saliva or blood.

 Certain ethnic groups are at greater risk for specific genetic disorders.
 Our Louisiana fertility centers recommend genetic screening for any couple who may be at increased risk for carrying specific genetic diseases.